grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/02 Automated performance testing.md

 Your test suite should incorporate a diverse range of tests that can verify critical areas of your system using distinct [load test types](/test-types/load-test-types/).

-Any existing test that you want to run on a frequent basis is a candidate for automation.
-Let's say again, Automation is about running tests frequently and consistently, whether that's daily, weekly, or annually.
+Any existing test that you wish to run on a frequent basis is a candidate for automation.
+Fundamentally, automation is about running tests frequently and consistently, whether that's daily, weekly, or annually.

 When designing your performance test suite for automation, consider two key points: start simple and modularize your tests.